joey0293/AniWorld-Downloader/README.md

 ## Dependencies

+AniWorld Downloader requires several Python packages for HTTP requests, UI, media processing, web features, and environment management.

+### Core dependencies

-- **niquests** – For making HTTP requests
+- **niquests** – Simplified HTTP requests
-- **npyscreen** – For building the interactive text UI (TUI)
+- **npyscreen** – For building interactive text-based UIs (TUI)
-- **ffmpeg-python** – Python bindings for FFmpeg (requires FFmpeg installed/available on your system)
+- **ffmpeg-python** – Python bindings for FFmpeg (requires FFmpeg installed on your system)
-- **python-dotenv** – For managing environment variables via `.env`
+- **python-dotenv** – Loads environment variables from a .env file
-- **rich** – For colored terminal output (used by `aniworld --examples`)
+- **rich** – Colored and formatted terminal output (used by `aniworld --examples`)
-- **fake-useragent** – For generating random user agents (may be replaced in the future)
+- **fake-useragent** – Generates random user agents (optional, may be replaced in the future)

-Windows-only dependency:
+### Web / server dependencies

+- **requests** – Standard HTTP library for Python
+- **flask** – Lightweight web framework
+- **flask-wtf** – Form handling and CSRF protection for Flask
+- **authlib** – OAuth and authentication utilities
+- **waitress** – Production-ready WSGI server

+### Platform-specific dependencies

-- **windows-curses** – Enables curses support required by `npyscreen` on Windows
-  *(installed automatically on Windows; version is pinned for Python < 3.14)*
+- **windows-curses** – Enables curses support required by npyscreen on Windows (installed automatically on Windows; version pinned for Python < 3.14)

-All required dependencies are installed automatically when AniWorld Downloader is installed via `pip`.
+All dependencies are installed automatically when AniWorld Downloader is installed via `pip`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Credits

-AniWorld Downloader is built upon the work of several amazing open-source projects:
+AniWorld Downloader builds upon the work of several outstanding open-source projects:

-- **[mpv](https://github.com/mpv-player/mpv.git)**: A versatile media player used for seamless streaming
+- **[mpv](https://github.com/mpv-player/mpv.git)** – A versatile media player used for seamless video streaming
+- **[IINA](https://github.com/iina/iina.git)** – Modern macOS media player built on mpv, offering a sleek interface and advanced playback features
-- **[Syncplay](https://github.com/Syncplay/syncplay.git)**: Enables synchronized playback sessions with friends
+- **[Syncplay](https://github.com/Syncplay/syncplay.git)** – Enables synchronized playback sessions with friends
-- **[Anime4K](https://github.com/bloc97/Anime4K)**: A cutting-edge real-time upscaler for enhancing anime video quality
+- **[Anime4K](https://github.com/bloc97/Anime4K)** – Real-time upscaler for enhancing anime video quality
-- **[Aniskip](https://api.aniskip.com/api-docs)**: Provides the opening and ending skip times for the Aniskip extension
+- **[Aniskip](https://api.aniskip.com/api-docs)** – Provides opening and ending skip times for the Aniskip extension

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Support

-If you need help with AniWorld Downloader, you can:
+If you need help with AniWorld Downloader, you have several options:

-- **Submit an issue** on the [GitHub Issues](https://github.com/phoenixthrush/AniWorld-Downloader/issues) page
+- **Submit an issue** on the [GitHub Issues](https://github.com/phoenixthrush/AniWorld-Downloader/issues) page – preferred for installation problems, bug reports, or feature requests, as it helps others benefit from shared solutions
-- **Reach out directly** via email at [contact@phoenixthrush.com](mailto:contact@phoenixthrush.com) or on Discord at `phoenixthrush` or `tmaster067`
+- **Contact directly** via email at [contact@phoenixthrush.com](mailto:contact@phoenixthrush.com) **or on our Discord server**.
+[Join here](https://discord.gg/BfDvrKd8V5)

-While email support is available, opening a GitHub issue is preferred, even for installation-related questions, as it helps others benefit from shared solutions.
-However, feel free to email if that's your preference.
+While email support is available, opening a GitHub issue is encouraged whenever possible.

-If you find AniWorld Downloader useful, consider starring the repository on GitHub.
-Your support is greatly appreciated and inspires continued development.
+If you find AniWorld Downloader useful, please star the repository on GitHub.
+Your support is greatly appreciated and motivates continued development.

 Thank you for using AniWorld Downloader!